 When the whole circuit is switched on, the microcontroller continuously scans the input pins at port P0.
 Suppose the first button (P0.6) is pressed, the microcontroller receives a low logic signal at the corresponding input pin.
 Accordingly, it assigns a high logic signal to pin P0.0 and low logic signal to pin P0.1.
 This happens to the red LED to glow.

-Now when the second button is pressed, the microcontroller will accordingly assign a low logic signal to the pin P0.0 and a high logic signal to pin P0.1.
+Now when the second button is pressed, the microcontroller will accordingly assign a low logic signal to pin P0.0 and a high logic signal to pin P0.1.
 This happens to the green LED to glow.

 The LED stays on until the button is released.

 Must read 230v LED Driver Circuit